An Equivalence between the Lasso and Support Vector Machines: Linear Classifiers and Support Vector Machines

-Here $C>0$ is the regularization parameter, and $\rho/\norm{\bar w}$ is the attained margin of separation.
-Note that in the classical SVM formulation, the margin parameter $\rho$ is usually fixed to one instead, while~$\rho$ is explicitly used in the equivalent $\nu$-SVM formulation known in the literature, see e.g. \citep{Scholkopf:2002ta}.
-The equivalence of the soft-margin SVM dual problem to the optimization problem~(\ref{eq:classifier}) is stated in the following Lemma: \begin{lemma} The dual of the soft-margin SVM (\ref{eq:softSVMprimal}) is an instance of the classifier formulation~(\ref{eq:classifier}), that is \ $ \min_{x\in\Simplex} \, \norm{Ax}_2^2 $ , with where the data matrix $Z\in\R^{d\times n}$ consists of the $n$ columns $Z_i := y_iX_i$. \end{lemma} \begin{proof} Given in Appendix~\ref{sec:SVMderivation} for completeness, using standard Lagrange duality. \end{proof}
+For each datapoint, we have introduced a slack-variable $\xi_i$ which is penalized in the objective function in the case that the point does violate the margin.
+Here $C>0$ is the regularization parameter , steering the tradeoff between large margin and punishing outliers.
+In the end, $\rho/\!\norm{\bar w}$ will be the attained margin of separation.
+Note that in the classical SVM formulation, the margin parameter~$\rho$ is usually fixed to one instead, while~$\rho$ is explicitly used in the equivalent $\nu$-SVM formulation known in the literature, see e.g. \cite{Scholkopf:2002ta}.
+The equivalence of the soft-margin SVM dual problem to the optimization problem~(\ref{eq:classifier}) is stated in the following Lemma: \begin{lemma} The dual of the soft-margin SVM (\ref{eq:softSVMprimal}) is an instance of the classifier formulation~(\ref{eq:classifier}), that is \ $ \min_{x\in\Simplex} \, \norm{Ax}^2 $ , with where the data matrix $Z\in\R^{d\times n}$ consists of the $n$ columns $Z_i := y_iX_i$. \end{lemma} \begin{proof} Given in Appendix~\ref{sec:SVMderivation} for completeness, using standard Lagrange duality. \end{proof}

+Not all SVM variants have our desired structure of the dual problem.
+For example, the hinge-loss (or $\ell_1$-loss) SVM refers to the setting where the outliers are penalized according to their margin-violation $\xi_i$, not the squared values $\xi_i^2$ as we use here.
+Changing the loss function in the primal optimization problem also affects the dual problem, so that the dual of the $\ell_1$-loss SVM is \emph{not} of the form~(\ref{eq:classifier}).
+However in practice, it is known that both SVM variants with $\ell_1$- or $\ell_2$-loss do perform similarly well for most applications~\cite{Lee:2001vf,Chang:2008up}.